 The history of surfing is very rich.
-There are multiple facts and figures surrounding the evolution of wave riding, through time.
-Some are strange, others are deeply bizarre.
+There are multiple facts and figures surrounding the evolution of wave riding.
+Some are strange; others are deeply bizarre.

 From the innovative surf gear to maritime science, surfing has been collecting stories, records and achievements.
 Did you know that...

 1. The Hawaiian Islands are the most isolated archipelago on planet earth.

 2. The windiest surf city in the world is Wellington, capital of New Zealand.

-3. The tallest tsunami ever recorded so far is the 1958 Lituya Bay mega tsunami, which had a record height of 524 meters (1740 feet).
+3. The tallest tsunami so far recorded was the 1958 Lituya Bay mega tsunami, which had a record height of 524 meters (1740 feet).

 4. Polyurethane foam was created during the World War II as insulation for refrigerators and airplanes.